yuhong90/node-google-calendar/README.md

 1. Create a service account if you dont have one.
 For more information about service accounts and server-to-server interactions such as those between a web application and a Google service: https://developers.google.com/identity/protocols/OAuth2ServiceAccount#authorizingrequests

 2. A public/private key pair is generated for the service account, which is created from the Google API console.
-Take note of the service account's email address and store the service account's P12 private key file in a location accessible to your application.
+Take note of the service account's email address and store the service account's json or P12 private key file in a location accessible to your application.
 Your application needs them to make authorized API calls.

 3. If a user wants to give access to his Google Calendar to your application, he must give specific permission for each of the calenders to the created Service Account using the supplied email address under the Google Calendar settings.